Fanpeng-L/FullStack-Learning-Notes/2. Front-end/JavaScript.md

 `setAttribute()`:
 `XXXXX.setAttribute("href", "http://www.google.com")`

+### 🌷 Node VS. Elements

+**Node**

+- A "node" is a generic term for any individual object within the DOM tree.
+- All elements, attributes, and text within an HTML document are nodes.

+**Element**

+- An "element" is a specific type of node in the DOM that represents HTML elements such as `<div>, <p>, <a>`, etc.
+- Elements have unique characteristics, such as tag names, attributes, and methods.

 ## 4. change style

 the Element's style is empty, because it does not contain the CSS from the stylesheet, only contain the inline CSS.